-Rosebud, population 88, offers the visitor a range of experiences – an impressive feat considering its size.
+Rosebud Alberta, population 88, offers the visitor a range of experiences – an impressive feat considering its size.
 Named for the wild roses that cover the valley in the summer, Rosebud is now a destination for theatre goers, golfers and small town addicts.
 Its location at the edge of the Canadian Badlands ensures the scenery is first class too.
 From Calgary, Rosebud is about a 75 minute drive.

-Over 40,000 people a year now visit the theatre and little town – enjoying the friendliness of the local community along with an evening of entertainment that includes a buffet dinner before the theatre.
+Over 40,000 people a year now visit the Rosebud Theatre and the little town – enjoying the friendliness of the local community along with an evening of entertainment that includes a buffet dinner before the theatre.
 There’s also the Rosebud School of the Arts – a Christian theatre and preforming arts college with the students participating in all aspects of the theatre.

-What else can you do in Rosebud?
+What else can you do in Rosebud Alberta?

 Check out the signs detailing the town’s history and you’ll learn a lot.
 For example, back in prohibition times, pass the ketchup would have had a whole other meaning than it does today.
 For behind the ketchup, Ben Wishart, the owner of the confectionery kept a supply of whiskey.
 For 50 cents you could knock back a shot.
 And apparently he never got caught.

 During the busy season it’s open from 11 AM until 8 PM from Wednesday to Sunday.
 Wild Horse Jack’s Grill is another option.
 Located in a western themed space within the same building where theatre goers dine, you can expect a family friendly dining experience.

 John and I had brought our bikes with us to Rosebud and had planned to do a loop ride starting and ending in town.
 But once we got there we noticed that almost all the side roads were dirt so we nixed that idea and headed for Drumheller, 25 minutes away.

 We had a couple of ideas of where we wanted to ride but before we got going, we checked out as we always do the beautiful Horseshoe Canyon.
 It’s particularly lovely in the fall with lots of red and yellow foliage.

 For a bike ride we elected to do a short easy ride along the 11 Bridges Road to Wayne and the Rosedeer Hotel – Last Chance Saloon – which is normally a popular spot with the weekend motorcycle crowd.